charesbast/bookmarks-app-example/README.md

 Then I am redirected to the bookmarks page

+## 7 - Delete a bookmark
+As a user on the home page

+When I click on the "Delete" CTA of a bookmark from the list

+Then the bookmark is deleted from my list (and from the session storage)

-##7 - Enable paginated list navigation
+## 8 - Enable paginated list navigation
 As a user on the home page having more than 5 bookmarks

 When I click on the next pagination number